A National Historic Landmark, this Colonial-era house and museum and garden tells the story of the Stockbridge Mohicans and missionary John Sergeant.

 In Massachusetts, people and the land are of each other, inextricably woven together to form the tapestry of our long history together.

 The Mission House was built c.1742 by Rev. John Sergeant, who had established a mission for Mohican people in the southern Berkshires.
-Originally located on Prospect Hill, this National Historic Landmark was carefully disassembled, moved, and restored by Miss Mabel Choate at its present location on Main Street between 1926 and 1930.
+Originally located on Prospect Hill, this National Historic Landmark was carefully disassembled, moved, and restored by Mabel Choate at its present location on Main Street between 1926 and 1930.

 I saw this house as part of the Stockbridge Christmas House tours.
 This was such a lovely walk through a time when life was more simple.
 The Mission house reminds me how life can be less complicated and beautiful - I enjoyed the tour very much.